panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 2. When the function object is a dependency to other hooks, e.g. `useEffect(..., [callback])`
 3. When the function has some internal state, e.g. when the [function is debounced or throttled](/react-throttle-debounce/#2-debouncing-a-callback-the-first-attempt).

-That's when `useCallback(callbackFun, deps)` is helpful: given the same dependency values `deps`, the hook returns (aka memoizes) the function instance between renderings:
+That's when `useCallback(callbackFun, deps)` is helpful: given the same dependency values `deps`, the hook returns the same function instance between renderings (aka memoization):

 ```jsx{5-7}
 import { useCallback } from 'react';